giselle06/MlOps_Proj/MLOps_Proj/README.md

 # SLEEP HEALTH ANALYSIS
 ![Static Badge](https://img.shields.io/badge/MLOps_Project-Data_Science?logoColor=FFBE98)

 This Project is based on a Sleep Health Dataset.
 It is a MLOps Project predicting the sleep health of a person based on their habits and various other factors.
-Please refer [Project Guidelines](README.md) and [Project Report]() .
+From model building to CI/CD pipeline to deployment it contains all the elements needed for a complete MLOps Project.
+Please refer [Project Guidelines](README.md) and [Project Report]() for further details.

 Project Organization